maxime-tournier/maxime-tournier.github.com/notes/geometric-algebra.md

 $$(u_1  v_1) + (u_2  v_2) \overset{\text{def}}= (u_1 + u_2)  (v_1 + v_2)$$

-This generalises to arbitrary geometric objects, and the geometric product is distributive over the sum as just defined (and the sum is commutative).
+This generalises to arbitrary geometric objects, and the geometric product is distributive over the (commutative) sum as just defined.
 Similarly, we can extend scalar multiplication on vectors as:

 $$(\lambda u) v = \lambda (u v)$$

 One can easily check that the sum and scalar multiplication make
 $$\GG^n$$ a vector space.
 Also, we see that scalars end up being geometric objects in their own right, spanned by the unit element
 $$1$$.
-So far, we've seen how the geometric product should behave internally and in interaction with the vector space structure, but we have yet to see how to actually compute it: we only know that it should be bilinear, so it has a symmetric part and an antisymmetric
+So far, we've seen how the geometric product behaves internally and with respect to the vector space structure, but we still don't know how to compute it in practice.
+However, we *do* know that it is bilinear so it has a symmetric part and an antisymmetric part:
-part:

-$$uv = \half\block{uv + vu} + \half{uv - vu}$$
+$$uv = \half\block{uv + vu} + \half\block{uv - vu}$$

-Let us finally add that one bit of Euclidean geometry giving the geometric product all its power (and name).
-Consider an inner product
-$$\cdot$$ over $$\RR^n$$: it is a symmetric positive bilinear form.
+Let us now add that one bit of Euclidean geometry giving the geometric product all its power (and name).
+Consider an inner product $$\cdot$$ over $$\RR^n$$: it is a symmetric positive bilinear form.
 All that we're asking of the geometric product is that its symmetric part be the inner product:

 $$\half\block{uv + vu} = u\cdot v$$